Rangers vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have won in four of the seven contests they have been named as odds-on underdogs this year.
+- The Rangers are 9-6 in games they were favored on the moneyline (winning 60% of those games).

-- Texas has played as an underdog of +135 or more twice this season and split those games.
+- Texas has a 5-1 record (winning 83.3% of its games) when playing as moneyline favorites of -190 or shorter.

-- The Rangers have an implied victory probability of 42.6% according to the moneyline set for this matchup.
+- The Rangers have an implied moneyline win probability of 65.5% in this contest.

-- Texas' games have gone over the total in 16 of its 24 chances.
+- Texas has combined with opponents to go over the total 16 times this season for a 16-8-1 record against the over/under.

-- The Rangers have played just two games with a spread this season and covered in each game.
+- The Rangers have had a run line set for only two games this season, and covered in both.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.